zippyzap2/fullstack-deployment-aws/README.md

 # Introduction
 This is a dynamic web application that fetches weather data for a specified city using the OpenWeatherMap API.
 Built with React for the frontend and Python Flask for the backend.
+Below are the deployment steps for Ubuntu systems:
 ## Prerequisites
 1. **AWS Account:** An active AWS account to deploy the app.
 2. **GitHub Repository:** Your project hosted on GitHub.